cositools/cosi-data-challenges/README.md

 The simulations for the COSI Data Challenges are run on high performance computing clusters.
 Most notably, we have made extensive use of NASA's [Discover cluster](https://www.nccs.nasa.gov/systems/discover), the [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) cluster in Mainz, and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.

 ## Simulation Tools
 The simulations employ [MEGAlib](https://github.com/zoglauer/megalib) via the Python-based COSI simulation pipepline, [cosi-sim](https://github.com/cositools/cosi-sim).
-Details regarding the specific MEGAlib versions and configuration files can be found in each respective Data Challenge directory.
+Details regarding the specific MEGAlib versions and configuration files can be found in each respective Data Challenge release.
 Model inputs for the simulations and the corresponding Data Challenges come from the COSI science team.
 All of the models used for past Data Challenges can be found in the source library of the cosi-sim tools ([link](https://github.com/cositools/cosi-sim/tree/main/cosi_sim/Source_Library)).

 ## Releases
 - Data challenge 1, March 2023: [cosi-data-challenge-1](https://github.com/cositools/cosi-data-challenge-1)
 - Data challenge 2, March 2024: [cosi-data-challenge-2](https://github.com/cositools/cosi-data-challenges/tree/data_challenge_2.0)
 - Data challenge 3, April 2025: **cosi-data-challenge-3 (latest release)**
 - Data challenge 4: Planned for March 2026
-- Data challenge 5: Planned for March 2027 (final challenge before launch :rocket:!)
+- Data challenge 5: Planned for March 2027 (final release before launch :rocket:!)

 ## Summary of Current and Past Challenges
 - **[Data Challenge 1](https://github.com/cositools/cosi-data-challenge-1):**